jonasrutishauser/transactional-event/README.md

 - application_com_github_jonasrutishauser_transaction_event_blocked_total (these are the number of blocked events because the maximum number of retries has been reached)
 - application_com_github_jonasrutishauser_transaction_event_unblocked_total (these are the number of unblocked events)
 - application_com_github_jonasrutishauser_transaction_event_deleted_total (these are the number of deleted events)
+- application_com_github_jonasrutishauser_transaction_event_processing (the number of events being processed currently in total)
+- application_com_github_jonasrutishauser_transaction_event_dispatcher_running (the number of events being dispatched currently by timer.
+This metric can be used for fine-tuning transactional.event.maxConcurrentDispatching and transactional.event.maxAquire)